Didip-eu/didip_summer_school/D03/readme.md

 ### Session 4

-7. **HOW: How to Do Named Entity Recognition?**
+8. **HOW: How to Do Named Entity Recognition?**
    - Hands-on Sessions:
        - Annotating Text with Flair (Continuing this Part)
-       - Apply Model to Your Own Data
+       - Training and Fine-Tuning with Flair